When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

 No matter how early your baby shows readiness, it’s important not to introduce solids before four months of age.

-What happens if you start baby food too early?
+What happens if they start eating baby food too early?

 You might have heard rumors that eating solid foods before six months will help your little one sleep through the night.